garethrepton/garethrepton.github.io/_posts/2019-01-07-Reduce-unit-test-friction-patterns - 5 - Autofixture as an automatic Test Data Builder.md

 var people = new Fixture().CreateMany<Person>(5);
 {% endhighlight %}

-AutoFixture will automatically generate 5 people objects in this code.
+AutoFixture will automatically generate 5 Person objects in this code.
 The names will be pseudo random sequences of characters, and the birth dates won't make sense, but this can still be useful data in a test scenario.

-Using Autofixture allows us to reduce the amount of setup code required for this particular test data.
-And it can be extended too, so you can create much larger test models usually quite easily, to take our ZooBuilder example above, the equivalent with AutoFixture would be:
+Using Autofixture allowed us to reduce the amount of setup code required for the string nad Person examples above, lets see how this looks with the Zoo example:

 {% highlight CSharp %}
     [Fact]